aladdine/seamless-checking/README.md

 # Seamless Checking (winner app at Levi's IoT hackathon 2015 )
-This event checking app uses image recognition API Face++
+This event checking app uses image recognition API Face++ and Neura API for a seamless checking experience at events.

 # User case
 Users are asked to upoload a few seconds video when they signup for an event.
 The video is then sliced to several images to train the Fae++ image recognition API.
 When the user arrives at the venue, there will be a camera at the door which takes a picture of the user, sends it to Face++ API and see whether the person at the door matches the person who registered.
 This means that users do not have to checkin manually anymore.